cameronmalloy/cameronmalloy_pelican/content/pages/about.md

 ### What I've Done
 #### Teaching
+*I've TA'd [CS61A](https://cs61a.org/) and [CS88](https://cs88-website.github.io/) at UC Berkeley.
+I was an [Outstanding (under)Graduate Student Instructor](https://gsi.berkeley.edu/programs-services/award-programs/ogsi/ogsi-2020/) as well!
+I also tutored [stem courses at Cañada College](https://www.canadacollege.edu/stemcenter/tutoring.php), and [taught middle schoolers how to code](https://technovationchallenge.org/).*

 I love teaching!
 There are a lot of struggles that come with teaching, but I love teaching for the moments where I push a student just enough to where they get to the answer on their own.
 When their face goes from despair and heartbreak, from working on some recursive tree problem for hours, to the biggest smile and widest eyes possible.

 I can't tell you how many times I've screwed this up though.
 I accidentally give the student the answer or I don't give enough help that it ends up frustrating them.
 However, in the end, I learn a lot from teaching.
 I've learned how to explain things differently and I've gained a lot of empathy for those who are learning things for the first time.

-*I've TA'd [CS61A](https://cs61a.org/) and [CS88](https://cs88-website.github.io/) at UC Berkeley.
-I was an [Outstanding (under)Graduate Student Intstructor](https://gsi.berkeley.edu/programs-services/award-programs/ogsi/ogsi-2020/) as well!
-I also tutored [stem courses at Cañada College](https://www.canadacollege.edu/stemcenter/tutoring.php), and [taught middle schoolers how to code](https://technovationchallenge.org/).*

 #### Data Science
-I've interned with Proofpoint, worked with [Apigee](https://cloud.google.com/apigee), and held research at [San Francisco State University](http://www.sfsu-icelab.org/).
+*I've interned with Proofpoint, worked with [Apigee](https://cloud.google.com/apigee), and held research at [San Francisco State University](http://www.sfsu-icelab.org/).*

 - Proofpoint: Very very big and scary **security** data.
 Built a compromised email account detection system
 - Apigee: Small-medium sized, very messy and sometimes inconsistent **marketing and sales** data.
 Created a propensity to buy/expand algorithm.